apache/openwhisk-cli/README.md

 ```

 If you would like to build the binary for a specific operating system, you may
 add the arguments GOOS and GOARCH into the Go build command.
-Since it is only
-applicable under amd64 architecture, you have to set GOARCH to amd64.
 GOOS can
 be set to "linux" "darwin" or "windows".

 For example, run the following command to build the binary for Linux: